New around here?

 Start by logging in.

-But we understand — good things take time, and in the hustle and bustle of the holidays, creating tears-of-joy kind of gifts can feel like a big to-do.
+We understand that good things take time, and in the hustle and bustle of the holidays, creating tears-of-joy gifts can feel like a big to-do.
 That’s why we’ve created this holiday gifting timeline and checklist to offer helpful tips throughout the season.
 Whether you’re bright and early or feeling a little late to the game, in our eyes you’re right on time to gift thoughtfully.

-We’ll be updating this checklist as the season goes on, so jump in wherever you are and get organized with us, and find joy, in the making.
+We’ll be updating this checklist as the season goes on, so jump in wherever you are, get organized with us, and find joy, in the making.

-Note: Our friends in the shipping industry really feel the hustle and bustle this time of year, so here’s a little reminder that ordering your gifts early is always a good idea.
+Our friends in the shipping industry really feel the hustle and bustle this time of year, so here’s a little reminder that ordering your gifts early is always a good idea.
 We work closely with our shipping partners to provide a detailed shipping guide.
-Nevertheless, come snowstorm, human error, or pandemic, the best way to beat the rush and avoid snafus is making your gifts early.
+Nevertheless, the best way to beat the rush and avoid snafus is to make your gifts early.

 It’s never too early for a good thing — October is ideal for gifting preparation!